mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 - `icemodel.verification.comparecase` compares staged targets with a candidate or smoke reference.
 - `icemodel.verification.plotcase` plots staged targets, references, or candidate comparisons.

-These functions read staged data under `demo/data/eval/snow` by default.
+These functions read staged data under `demo/data/eval/<dataset_family>` by default (family-flat taxonomy).
 They do not import raw upstream data or mutate the staged dataset tree.

 ## Candidate Contract